Regression-aware Continual Learning for Android Malware Detection: Experiments

-\myparagraph{Evaluation Metrics.} In the DIL setting, after training on each experience, we measure the classification performance by considering three main metrics: (i) \textit{precision}, (ii) \textit{recall} (\aka detection rate), and (iii) \textit{$F_1$ score}, taking their harmonic mean of the first two.
+\myparagraph{Evaluation Metrics.} For DIL, after training on each experience, we measure the detection performance by considering three metrics: (i) \textit{precision}, (ii) \textit{recall} (\aka detection rate), and (iii) \textit{$F_1$ score}.
 To assess security regression, we compute the \textit{NFR} (Eq.~\ref{eq:nfr_cl}), comparing the predictions of the current model and its immediate predecessor, separately for goodware and malware classes.
-In the CIL scenario, we measure (i) accuracy, (ii) forgetting~\cite{chaudhry2018riemann}, and (iii) NFR.
-Following~\cite{chaudhry2018efficient}, after training on the $k$-th experience, we evaluate the metric on a selected set of test experiences and aggregate the results according to the two modalities described in \autoref{subsect:sec_reg}, namely backward and forward modes.
-We obtain a curve for each metric, where each value (one for each test experience) describes the performance after learning the $k$-th experience.
-We obtain the curves of five separate runs and report their mean and standard deviation in the tables.
+In the CIL scenario, we measure (i) accuracy, (ii) forgetting, and (iii) NFR.
+Following~\cite{chaudhry2018efficient}, after training on the $k$-th experience, we evaluate the metrics on a selected set of test experiences and aggregate the results according to the backward and forward modes, described in \autoref{subsect:sec_reg_cl}.
+We obtain a curve for each metric, where each value (one for each test experience) describes the performance after learning the $k$-th experience, reporting its mean and standard deviation across five independent runs.